 Michaela Calhoun MS, CCA is a board-certified clinical anaplastologist and owner of Prosthetics at Graphica Medica.
 As director of anaplastology, Michaela oversees the operations of all services performed at our clinic, but specializes in facial prostheses and partial hand and foot prostheses.
 Michaela studied anaplastology at the University of Illinois at Chicago, where she earned both a bachelor of fine art and a master of science degree.
 In addition to her clinical work, Michaela is passionate about her work with several organizations that work to advance the visibility and continual evolution of her field of anaplastology.
 Michaela is the current President of the Walter Spohn Trust (WST), a nonprofit organization that administers grants and supports educational research in the field of prosthetic rehabilitation.
 As a native of the St. Croix River Valley, Michaela enjoys exploring the Minnesota wilderness, volunteering in her community, and spending time with her extended family.

-Will Lakey, BA, MFA, is the ocularist at Prosthetics at Graphica Medica, specialising in the production and fitting of ocular prostheses (artificial eyes).
+Will Lakey, MFA, BCO is a board-certified ocularist, specialising in the production and fitting of ocular prostheses (artificial eyes).
 Originally from the United Kingdom, Will earned a Bachelor of Arts degree at Northbrook College of Fine Arts, in Sussex, England, before moving to Glasgow, Scotland in 2006, where he began his internship at the Tennent Institute of Ophthalmology at Gartnavel General Hospital.
 In 2012, after 6 years of creating custom prostheses for patients from all across Scotland, Will moved to Minneapolis to pursue a Master of Fine Arts degree at the University of Minnesota.
 While his primary areas of interest were drawing and painting, he discovered a passion for 3D design, 3D printing, and metal casting: experiences and skills which have proved valuable in his position at Prosthetics at Graphica Medica.
 Will is passionate about refining his skills, constantly seeking new and improved processes for the manufacture of ocular prosthetics.
 Will enjoys reading and watching science fiction, walking his rescue greyhound Sam, and of course drinking tea, but only black tea (with milk).

 Graphica Medica was founded by Gillian Duncan in Homburg, Germany in 1981 as The Institute for Medical Illustration and Craniofacial Epithetics.
 Gillian directed the institute in Germany for 14 years, where she introduced the “American approach” to fabricating and fitting facial prostheses.
 In 1991, Gillian relocated to Rochester, MN, where she established Graphica Medica, LLC to provide medical illustrations and facial prostheses to physicians and their patients in Minnesota, and later, the 5-state region including North and South Dakotas, Iowa, Nebraska, and Wisconsin.
 Today, Prosthetics at Graphica Medica provides facial and somatic prosthetic treatment to patients nationally and internationally.
 In 2016, Michaela Calhoun took over the practice after nearly 6 years of working with Gillian.
 The practice continues today in the spirit that Gillian set forth: enhancing quality of life through the art of prosthetics.